-On Wednesday, May 3 from 6pm- 6:30pm, all ages welcome to join us in the Readers’ Theater for stories, songs, rhymes and activities in Korean presented by local volunteers.
+On Saturday, August 26 from 4- 4:30 PM, all ages are welcome to join us in the Readers’ Theater for stories, songs, rhymes and activities in Korean presented by local volunteers.
 For Korean speaking families and those interested in the language.
 IMAGE: Uijae Museum of Korean Art

 On Saturday, April 29, we’ll celebrate the world of books and the diverse culture of Lawrence with some of our favorite Multicultural Storytime presenters in the Auditorium from 3-4 PM.
 We’ll have stories and songs followed by a reception.
 Visit http://bit.ly/1D9QlXs for more info about Día.

 Join us Monday, September 19 at 7 PM in the Auditorium for a screening of the film, Welcome to Shelbyville, as part of the new season of Diverse Dialogues on Race and Culture at the library.

 “In a year of historic change, one town in the Heartland questions what it means to be an American.
 With rapidly changing demographics, longtime African American and white residents are challenged with how best to integrate with a growing Latino population and the more recent arrival of hundreds of Muslim Somali refugees.”
 Visit pbs.org for more.

 Offered in partnership with the Langston Hughes Center at the University of Kansas.
 Free and open to the public.

 Sponsors of this Event: The Langston Hughes Center, the Lawrence Public Library, Kansas African Studies Center, the Department of African and African-American Studies and the Center for Latin American and Caribbean Studies

 Monday evening, April 25 from 7-8:30 in the Library Auditorium, leading scholars from the University of Kansas will talk about what drives, and what can conquer, the growing trend of hate speech directed toward Muslims.